LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 marts = Person.new("Martha")
 ```
 On `line 7` we are instantiating a new object of the `Person` class and it encapsulates the state `@name = "Martha"`

+## Example 37
+When should we use class inheritance vs. interface inheritance?